tooomasy/search/README.md

 # search - With Better UX
-`search` is a program to search the desired folder/file in your file system. `search` is similar to the `find` and `fd` program, but provide a better user experience to select specific search result.
+`search` is a program to search the desired folder/file in your file system. `search` is similar to the `find` and `fd` program, but provides a better user experience to select a specific search result.

 ## No More Copy & Paste
 ![Demon-1](asset/demo.gif)